ddc-java/android-utilities/README.md

 ## `BaseFluentAsyncTask`

 The standard `AsyncTask` class is a powerful tool for managing coordination between UI updates and short-lived background processing tasks (e.g. database updates, web service requests).
 However, the amount of boilerplate required is rather excessive&mdash;particularly if we're already using Java 8 features (esp. lambdas) in our code.
-The aim of `edu.cnm.deepdive.android.BaseFluentAsyncTask` is to simplify access to the capabilities of `AsyncTask`, especially for 3 use cases:
+The aim of `edu.cnm.deepdive.android.FluentAsyncTask` is to simplify access to the capabilities of `AsyncTask`, especially for 3 use cases:

 * The UI updates to be performed on successful completion of the background processing differ between multiple points of invocation of the same background processing.
 An example of this would be a common database query or update that is performed from different fragments or activities, with different UI updates required in each case.